MANUFACTURER(S): State Factories - Taiwan

 RANGE: 194 miles (312 kilometers)

-Detailing the development and operational history of the CM-11 Brave Tiger (M48H) Main Battle Tank (MBT)
+Detailing the development and operational history of the CM-11 Brave Tiger (M48H) Main Battle Tank (MBT).

-Authored By Staff Writer; Content ©www.MilitaryFactory.com
+Authored by Staff Writer.
+Content ©www.MilitaryFactory.com.

 The CM-11 is a Taiwanese military Main Battle Tank (MBT) consisting of the hull of the American-made M60 "Patton" MBT with a modified turret of the older American M48 "Patton" Medium Tank series (in particular the M48H production model).
 The M48 dates back to a 1951 requirement appearing during the Korean War (1950-1953) and saw production begin in 1952 before being formally designated in 1953.
 Production ran up to 1959 with some 11,700 examples delivered.
 The M60 followed some time later to become the United States Army's first Main Battle Tank design and saw introduction in 1961 - some still serving today - with over 15,000 of several variants produced.